Code4Graph/AIDE/README.md

 - `reflection`: if enabling the reflection mechanism.

-## Cite
+## Citation
-Please cite our paper if you use this code in your own work:
+If you find our work helpful, please use the following citation.

      @misc{li2024aidetaskspecificfinetuning,
       title={AIDE: Task-Specific Fine Tuning with Attribute Guided Multi-Hop Data Expansion},